Here’s what you need to do to set up an LLC…

 Here are the steps you need to take to set up your LLC:

-- Choose an available business name that compiles with your state’s LLC rules
+- Choose an available business name that complies with your state’s LLC rules

 - Have a business lawyer draft and file your Articles of Organization